NicoVIII/Andromeda-for-GOG/README.md

 https://gitlab.com/Yepoleb/comet

 ## Dependencies
-You need .NET Core 2.1 to run Andromeda.
+You need .NET Core 2.2 to run Andromeda.
 You can download it here: https://www.microsoft.com/net/download

 ## Installation
 Just download the `.tar.xz`, `.tar.gz` or `.zip` file from the GitHub releases and unpack it anywhere you want.

 ## Usage
 Execute `start.sh` or `start.cmd` (untested) to run the program.

-You can type `help` to see, what you can do.
+For now I sadly did not find a way to make the browsery stuff work, so for now you have to live with some workarounds.

+### Install game
+Press the workaround "Install game" button.
+Type the name of the game or a part of it.
+Try to type something, which matches only the one game you want to install.
+If it worked, you should see a status indicator of the download and installation.

+### Upgrade games
+To upgrade all of your installed games, press the "Upgrade games" button.
+If Andromeda finds updates, it will install them.
+There is for now no indication, if it does not find some.

+### Start game
+This does not work all the time, but you can try to right click the game in the left bar and click "Start" to start the game.

 ## Development
 [![pipeline status](https://gitlab.com/NicoVIII/Andromeda-for-GOG/badges/develop/pipeline.svg)](https://gitlab.com/NicoVIII/Andromeda-for-GOG/commits/develop)